dojo/meta/STYLE.md

 	let myString = new String(something);
 	```

-1. When using a *literal function*, an anonymous function that is being passed as an argument, arrow functions *SHOULD*
+1. When passing an anonymous function as an argument, arrow functions *SHOULD*
 	be used.
 Implicit returns from arrow functions are allowed if they increase the code readability and the return
 	value is not ignored: